modiehimphuthi/api-data-ingestion-pipeline/README.md

 # API Data Ingestion Pipeline

-A small end-to-end pipeline that pulls user data from a public REST API, cleans and reshapes it with pandas, and loads it into a SQL Server database — then verifies the load by querying it back.
+A small end-to-end pipeline that pulls user data from a public REST API, cleans and reshapes it with pandas, and loads it into a SQL Server database, then verifies the load by querying it back.

 ## What it does

-1. **Extract** — Calls the [JSONPlaceholder](https://jsonplaceholder.typicode.com/users) API and pulls a nested JSON response of user records.
+1. **Extract** - Calls the [JSONPlaceholder](https://jsonplaceholder.typicode.com/users) API and pulls a nested JSON response of user records.
 2. **Transform**
    - Flattens the nested JSON (`address`, `company` sub-objects) into a tabular structure with `pandas.json_normalize`.
    - Selects only the relevant columns for downstream use (`id`, `name`, `username`, `email`, `city`, `postal_code`, `phone`, `website`, `company_name`).